 The Division of Otolaryngology-Head & Neck Surgery provides comprehensive service for adults and children with common and complex diseases of the head and neck region.
-Care extends to the full range of issues including hearing, balance, diseases and disorders of the ear, head and neck cancer, infections and benign masses, traumatic and cancer reconstructive, facial cosmetic surgery, lateral and central skull-base disease, para-nasal sinus disease, comprehensive airway, voice and swallowing disorder management.
+Care extends to the full range of issues including hearing, balance, diseases and disorders of the ear, head and neck cancer, infections and benign masses, traumatic and cancer reconstructive surgery, facial cosmetic surgery, lateral and central skull-base disease, para-nasal sinus disease, and comprehensive airway, voice and swallowing disorder management.

 Care is frequently provided by multidisciplinary teams of specialists including but not limited to otolaryngologists, otolaryngology advanced practice providers, neurosurgeons, thoracic surgeons, radiation and medical oncologists, dentists, radiologists, speech pathologists, audiologists, nutritionists, and nurses.
 Our highly skilled surgeons have completed rigorous training and specialty fellowships, and many are renowned across the country and around the world as leaders in their disciplines.